datopian/ckanext-querytool/README.md

 Now, you should see the text "This is our new helper!" in the template wherever you called it (or you can add a log in the backend function you called it from to see the output in the logs).

 For a better idea of what helpers can be used for, you can take a look at the helpers in [`ckanext-querytool/ckanext/querytool/helpers.py`](https://github.com/datopian/ckanext-querytool/blob/master/ckanext/querytool/helpers.py) and [CKAN core helpers](https://github.com/ckan/ckan/blob/ckan-2.7.12/ckan/lib/helpers.py).

+#### Visualizations Object

+If you need to intercept or add new keys/values to the backend visualizations or reports objects, you can find much of the code in [`/ckanext/querytool/controllers/querytool.py`](https://github.com/datopian/ckanext-querytool/blob/master/ckanext/querytool/controllers/querytool.py) (for example, `edit_visualizations` retrieves the saved values from the DB and returns them to the template) and [`/ckanext/querytool/model.py`](https://github.com/datopian/ckanext-querytool/blob/master/ckanext/querytool/model.py) (this is where new DB columns are added).

 ## Google Analytics (GA4)